moorepants/eme171/content/pages/syllabus.rst

    1. model and analyze dynamic systems,
    2. define objectives for the performance of dynamic systems,
    3. design computer simulations for dynamic systems, and
    4. communicate effectively the results of modeling studies orally and in writing.

 Instructors
 ===========

 | Jason K. Moore
-| Assistant Teaching Professor
+| Assistant Professor of Teaching
 | 2095 Bainer Hall
 | 530-752-4805
 | jkm@ucdavis.edu